deepundergroundpoetry.com

 I find hammers and razors used, with wit,

-can usually shape 'em up, make 'em rhyme.
+can often shape 'em up, and make 'em rhyme.

-Then craft them suckers with files and chisels
+Then craft them suckers with file and chisel

 to hack out drivel, if you crack your thumb